chicas-lancaster/admin/templates/README.md

 Templates
 =========

 Jumping-off points for LaTeX, Libre/OpenOffice and MS Office Presentations.
+Currently the MS Office template is untested.